 Knowing and following your obligations when using Upwork is essential for you to thrive on Upwork and earn Top Rated status.
 If you notice unsafe behavior, don't hesitate to use the "Flag as inappropriate" link on project posts or profiles.
 Together, we maintain a vibrant and safe marketplace.

 The most common violations (and how to avoid them)

 - Identity Uncertainty and Account Sharing: Be yourself!
 Provide your own accurate and verifiable information and use a clear photo of yourself.
 Don't allow anyone else to use your account and don't ever log into one of your clients' accounts on their behalf.
 Instead, have them add you to their team with the appropriate permissions.
 Respond quickly to all requests to phone verify or ID verify.
 Learn more

-- Receiving Payments off Upwork: Always receive payment through Upwork.
+- Receiving Payments Outside of Upwork: Always receive payment through Upwork.
 If a client proposes to pay you outside of Upwork, decline and let us know.
 Learn more

 - Multiple Logins or Wrong Account Type: Use the same login for all work on Upwork, whether you're selling your own services as a freelancer, managing an agency, or hiring others as a client.
 Learn more